ardinsys/financial-charts/docs/guide/getting-started.md

 ## Set up a theme

 Import the default themes or merge your own overrides.
-When working with indicators, include the bundled stylesheet.
+Only override the sections you care about; `mergeThemes` fills in the rest from the defaults.

 ```ts
 import {